-The truth is, the right business communications system is not a choice between Hosted PBX and SIP Trunking.
-They are different terms as Hosted PBX service uses SIP to connect to VoIP endpoints (such as a VoIP telephone or a mobile app), and a PBX at a customer premises can use SIP trunks (in lieu of an expensive PRI service).
+The truth is, selecting the right business communications system is not as simple as a choice between hosted PBX providers and SIP Trunking.
 In this blog post, we'll define both hosted PBX and SIP trunking, so you can see how they might fit into your VoIP decision.

 SIP Trunking and Hosted PBX: What You Need to Know

-One of the biggest decisions organizations make when using VoIP is between a hosted private branch exchange (PBX) or a PBX that is hosted on your premises.
+One of the biggest decisions organizations make when using VoIP business phone services is deciding between a hosted private branch exchange (PBX) or a PBX hosted on-premises.
 If you use a hosted PBX, your vendor handles the technical aspects of providing service.
-The vendor will provide SIP trunks to enable you to make telephone calls either over an Internet connection or a separate Ethernet connection specifically for voice.
+The vendor will provide SIP trunks to enable you to make telephone calls over an Internet connection.

 To learn more, we recommend Hosted PBX vs. Traditional On-Premise PBX: Which is Better?